bd/twidor/README.md

 width="40%" align="right">
 ## 2-Button Chords

 A "chord" is a keystroke using two or more buttons pressed simultaneously.
-The <kbd>View</kbd> menu has options to display chords.
+The <kbd>View</kbd> menu has options to show chord labels.

 Each 4x3 sub-array shows letters sent by two buttons pressed simultaneously.
 Button layout of the sub-arrray is the same: one row for each finger, and green/blue/red for left/middle/right columns.